Tak province: Roads

 Tak is a key communication and transportation centre of the north, with three Asian highways passing through the province.
 AH1 enters through the Myanmar-Thai border at Mae Sot District AH2 passes through the province from north to south.
 Also AH16 terminates at Tak.

 Air

-Tak province is served by Tak Airport.
+Tak province is served by Mae Sot Airport and Tak Airport.
+There have been no airlines serving Tak Airport since March 1994, but the Tak Airport is still in operation.